ernius/cedilleparser/README.md

 * White spaces treatment in rules.

-* Some associations disambiguation in terms application and arrow operator in kinds.
+* Some associations grammar disambiguation in terms application and arrow operator in kinds.

 For example the following term production rules: